• Menu

 The Don’ts of Repurposing Content

-Second, don’t ignore any feedback you received on the old content.
-Feedback can be comments, forum discussions or other ways your audience has voiced their opinion.
+2. Don’t ignore any Feedback.
+Always respond to any feedback, even those you’ve received on the old content.
+Feedback can be comments, forum discussions, or other ways your audience has voiced their opinion.
 Refreshing the post and addressing negative or constructive criticism demonstrates you’re listening.
 Now you have the chance to add supporting evidence or change your mind.

-Third, as we’ve said above, choose your strongest posts or pages rather than those pieces which landed with a thud.
+3. Avoid Repurposing Everything.
+As we’ve said above, choose your strongest posts or pages rather than those pieces which landed with a thud.
+After all, you only have so much time on your hands, and having to rewrite everything will take you forever.
 The only caveat is material vitally important to your business that perhaps hasn’t performed as well as you would like.
 Giving it a refresh may help it get better traction.
 Remember, it’s the web.
 Nothing is set in stone.

 Don’t Change the Date